savannahvaith/JavaIsFun/README.md

 # Learning Java

-Hello :-) This is what helps me revise and understand Java - hopefully it can be of use to you also!
+Hello :-) This is a repo for logic building within Java - hopefully it can be of use to you!

 ## Exercises